An Overview of Marketing on Facebook

 And just like that, your company presence on Facebook is up and running and already working for you.
 Congratulations!
 When you’re ready and have the remainder of your company page created (like that About Us page mentioned above), it’s time to move to level 2.

-It’s true that these tools have existed for a while now, but Facebook has been making changes, expanding the reach and usefulness, and generally making them far more feature rich than ever before.
-When it’s time to think about expanding your presence, these are the places to start.
+These tools have indeed existed for a while now.
+Still, Facebook has been making changes, expanding its reach and usefulness, and generally making them far more feature-rich than ever before.
+When it's time to consider expanding your presence, these are the places to start.

 Facebook Groups

 Facebook groups have existed for years; however, a recent change lets you link a group to your company page.
 That means your group can now be branded.
-Groups operate a lot like online forums, with registered members posting questions, comments, and generally engaging in discussions with other members.
-The key is that you can also engage in Groups, making them an ideal way to start conversations about your brand, product, or just about anything else you can think of to interact with your followers.
+Groups operate a lot like online forums, with registered members posting questions and comments and generally engaging in discussions with other members.
+The key is that you can also engage in Groups, making them an ideal way to start conversations about your brand, product, or anything else you can think of to interact with your followers.

-Since you’re allowed multiple groups under one page, consider creating different groups for users of your latest product, one for general company discussions, and maybe one for your industry as a whole.
-It’s up to you, and the sky’s the proverbial limit.
+Since you're allowed multiple groups under one page, consider creating different groups for users of your latest product, one for general company discussions and maybe one for your industry.
+It's up to you, and the sky's the proverbial limit.

 Facebook Marketplace

 In essence, Marketplace is a more robust, captive version of Craigslist.
-If you have an eCommerce presence, this is something you should definitely be using.
-You can list your offerings for sale, as well as creating special deals for followers, or codes just for members of your groups.
+If you have an eCommerce presence, you should use it.
+You can list your offerings for sale and create special deals for followers or codes just for members of your groups.

 Facebook ads: targeted right where you want them

 Given their reliance on user data, it stands to reason that Facebook would have detailed demographic information available.
 It also stands to reason that they make this available for companies to use to target advertising directly at their target audience.
-And boy do they.
-Facebook’s ad platform is the most robust in all of social media.
-The power you have to create ads for any subset of your buyer personas is so incredible, entire courses are taught on it.
+And boy, do they.
+Facebook's ad platform is the most robust of all of social media.
+The power you have to create ads for any subset of your buyer personas is so incredible entire courses are taught on it.

 You can create Audiences based on pretty much anything you’d find on a person’s profile page: